uchethecreator/QR-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://youtu.be/-Wlt8NRtOpo) - This is an amazing tutorial on css flexbox which helped me finally understand the flexbox property.
+- [Flexbox tutorila](https://youtu.be/-Wlt8NRtOpo) - This is an amazing tutorial on css flexbox which helped me finally understand the flexbox property.
 I'd recommend it to anyone still learning this concept.

 ## Author